 When it comes to seeing the Northern Lights, Alaska and the Yukon are two of the best places in the world to see the Aurora Borealis.
 This is because they are very far north.
-So far north that they stretch into the Arctic Circle.
-However, you don’t need to be north of the Arctic Circle to see the Northern Lights.
+So far north that both Alaska and the Yukon cross the Arctic Circle.

 What makes Alaska a great destination for Aurora hunting?

-For many North American travelers, Alaska is much easier to visit, making it the better choice.
+The main advantage for most North American travelers is that Alaska is much easier to visit, making it the better choice for travelers in the United States, Canada and Mexico.
 There are major airlines that fly to Fairbanks from all over America, including Alaska Airlines, Delta and United.

-When is the best month to view the Northern Lights in Alaska?
+When is the best time to see Northern Lights in Alaska?

-The Alaska Aurora season in Fairbanks runs from September through April when the Earth is perfectly tilted in relation to the sun so that both its magnetic field and the solar wind are in sync.
+The best time to enjoy the Alaska Aurora season in Fairbanks is from September through early April.
+This is when the Earth is tilted perfectly in relation to the sun, so that its magnetic field and the solar wind are in sync.

-But for serious Aurora hunters in Alaska, March is the best time to visit because of the clearer spring skies.
-Aurora viewing is also enhanced by the Spring Equinox and a new moon, making for a higher chance of seeing the Northern Lights.
+Yes, You can view the Northern Lights in Alaska in October.
+It is even possible to view them in late August and September.
+However, the darker winter months offer the best chances for Aurora viewing.
+For serious Aurora hunters in Alaska, March is considered the best time to visit because of the clearer spring skies.
+Aurora viewing is also enhanced by the Spring Equinox and a new moon, making for a higher chance of seeing the Northern Lights with the naked eye.

 It is not possible to see the Aurora Borealis during the summer in Alaska.
 The long summer days (up to 21 hours of daylight) make it impossible to see any aurora activity.